ANSANJAY/KernelHelloStarter/HowToHelloWorld.md

 Let's explore a typical Linux kernel module:
 - Only **42 lines** of code for our "Hello World" demo! 🎉
 - Key components:
-    - **Header File**: Essential for writing any LCM. 📎
+    - **Header File**: Essential for writing any LKM. 📎
     - **Initialization Function**: Invoked when the module loads.
 Handles all initialization tasks. 🔌
     - **Cleanup Function**: Takes care of memory cleanup after module use. 🧹
     - **Registration**: Using `module init` and `module exit` functions, specify which functions act as initialization and cleanup. 🏷️
         - If omitted, the kernel defaults to `init module` and `cleanup module`.
     - **Metadata**:
         - `module author`: Declares the module's creator. 👤
-        - Description: Briefly describes the module's function. 📝
+        - Description: Briefly describe the module's function. 📝
         - License: For instance, GPL for public license. 📜

 ## The Makefile 📄